-In connection with the February 2020 public offering of the Company's common stock (see Note 8) on February 11, 2020: (i) Perceptive Advisors, a principal stockholder of ADMA, purchased 4,563,700 shares of common stock through one of its affiliates, (ii) Dr. Grossman purchased 22,857 shares of common stock directly and 22,857 shares indirectly through an entity he controls, (iii) Lawrence P. Guiheen, a director of the Company, purchased 20,000 shares of common stock, (iv) Mr. Grossman purchased 28,571 shares of common stock directly and 57,143 shares indirectly through an entity he controls, (v) Brian Lenz, the Company's Executive Vice President and Chief Financial Officer, purchased 7,142 shares of common stock, and (vi) Dr. James Mond, the Company's Chief Scientific Officer and Chief Medical Officer, purchased 4,285 shares of common stock, all at the public offering price of \$3.50 per share.
+In connection with the February 2020 public offering of the Company's common stock (see Note 8) on February 11, 2020: (i) Perceptive Advisors, a principal stockholder of ADMA, purchased 4,563,700 shares of common stock through one of its affiliates, (ii) Dr. Grossman purchased 22,857 shares of common stock directly and 22,857 shares indirectly through an entity he controls, (iii) Lawrence P. Guiheen, a director of the Company, purchased 20,000 shares of common stock, (iv) Mr. Grossman purchased 28,571 shares of common stock directly and 57,143 shares indirectly through an entity he controls, (v) Brian Lenz, the Company's Executive Vice President and Chief Financial Officer, purchased 7,142 shares of common stock, and (vi) Dr. Mond purchased 4,285 shares of common stock, all at the public offering price of \$3.50 per share.